AlexNisnevich/blog/_posts/2024-05-31-wordbots_postmortem.md

+---
+layout: post
-# A Belated Wordbots Dev Diary and Postmortem (~1 Year Post-Release)
+title: A Belated Wordbots Dev Diary / Postmortem (~1 Year Post-Release)
+tags: []
+date: 2024-05-29
+---

 About a year ago, I "released"* [Wordbots](https://wordbots.io/), the tactical card game with user-created cards that I'd been working on since 2016.